ArdhaniNamitha/titanic-data-cleaning/README.md

 - Standardizing numerical columns
 - Visualizing and removing outliers using the IQR method

-🛠 Tools & Libraries Used
+🛠 Tools & Libraries Used:
--Python: Core language for data manipulation
+- Python: Core language for data manipulation
--Pandas: For loading, cleaning, and manipulating data
+- Pandas: For loading, cleaning, and manipulating data
--NumPy: For numerical operations
+- NumPy: For numerical operations
--Matplotlib & Seaborn: For data visualizatio -Scikit-learn (StandardScaler): For feature standardization -Google Colab: Cloud environment for running the notebook
+- Matplotlib & Seaborn: For data visualizatio
+- Scikit-learn (StandardScaler): For feature standardization
+- Google Colab: Cloud environment for running the notebook

 📂 Dataset :
 -Dataset Name: Titanic-Dataset.csv